 States who assign liability to drivers may be reluctant in paying out if the weather was a significant factor in the crash.
 In instances such as this, you may have to go through your insurance carrier for help.
 You may also try and file a lawsuit against the other insurance company or the driver.

-A car accident lawyer, like a Philadelphia car accident lawyer from Wieand Law Firm, is an excellent resource for helping you get through a motor vehicle claim.
+A car accident lawyer, like a Auto Accident Lawyer Philadelphia PA from Wieand Law Firm, is an excellent resource for helping you get through a motor vehicle claim.
 Depending on the laws where you live, you may be able to get damage paid for even if the weather caused the crash.